 If your Zebra Android device is having connection issues with your server, you will need to download the log files so that your issue can be analyzed.
 The document below will walk you through the step-by-step process of obtaining these log files: RxLogger Files first and Fusion Files second.

-4. Tap in the checkbox to Enable this Plugin
+4.)
+Tap in the checkbox to Enable Module

-6. Tap in the Checkbox to Enable this Plugin
+6.)
+Tap in the checkbox to Enable Module

-8. Make sure Enable Plugin, Enable main logcat, Enable event logcat, Enable radio logcat, and Enable system logcat are ALL checked
+8.)
+Make sure Enable Module, Enable main logcat, Enable radio logcat, and Enable system logcat are ALL checked

 Below are two examples of capturing Advanced Fusion logs from Android Oreo and KitKat.
 The menus are subject to change with each Android release.

-2. For Android Oreo, navigate to Network & Internet->Wi-Fi.
-Then while in the Wi-Fi page, scroll to the bottom and navigate to Wi-Fi Preferences->Advanced->Additional Settings then scroll down to Advanced Logging.
+- For Android Oreo, navigate to Network & Internet > Wi-Fi.
+Then while in the Wi-Fi page, scroll to the bottom and navigate to Wi-Fi Preferences > Advanced > Additional Settings then scroll down to Advanced Logging.
 Tap this and select the Enable Logging checkbox.

 - For some earlier versions of Android.
-Navigate to Settings->Wi-Fi.
-You will see a ‘hamburger menu’ (aka 3 stacked dots) on the page.
+Navigate to Settings > Wi-Fi.
+You will see a “hamburger menu” (3 stacked lines) on the page.
 Touch it to open a pop-up menu.